alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 ### 4.1 Automated Execution:
 In the automated execution mode, The tester will execute the portal test suite either on a single machine or on a grid.
 #### 4.1.1 Single Machine Execution Guide:
+- The tests should be executed from inside this single machine.

 - After making sure your SSH private key is loaded by ssh-agent, clone the **G8_testing** repository: